Thaltej: Geography

 Thaltej village is situated around a lake on the far western edge of Ahmedabad.
 Since the city has continued to expand outward, development pressure has increased in the area and the lake has recently become an interest to the Ahmedabad Municipal Corporation (AMC) and the Ahmedabad Urban Development Authority (AUDA) as a potential redevelopment project.
 Currently, the lake is surrounded by a large slum population who has lived around the water body for 25–35 years.
-In addition, the lake and the surrounding area are extremely polluted.
+In addition, the lake and the surrounding areas are extremely polluted.
 The lake's total storage capacity is 32.2 crore liters and the circumference is 1617 meters.
 Desilting area is 107393m3.